Clester31/cs1660-final-project-CJAG/README.md

 # Project Description

 * Our group created a class attendance tracker for professors to use to track class attendance on the daily basis.
-Student's can access the website by scanning the QR code on the page.
-They then can log in through the website to have their attendance tracked/updated on the attendance log
+Students can access the website by scanning the QR code on the page.
+They then can log in through the website to have their attendance tracked/updated on the attendance log.
+Our application tracks the student's name along with the time they signed into class.

 # Reflection

+* While we are happy with our project, if we had more time, we would have implemented functionality to allow professors with multiple classes to track them all.